tenzir/tenzir/web/docs/user-guides/manage-a-pipeline/README.md

 # Manage a pipeline

-A pipeline can enter many states after you [run it][run-a-pipeline].
+A pipeline can enter many states after you [run it][run-pipelines].
 The [app](https://app.tenzir.com/) or [API](/api) allow you to manage the pipeline lifecycles.

-[run-a-pipeline]: ../run-a-pipeline/README.md
+[run-pipeline]: ../run-pipelines/README.md

 The diagram below illustrates the various states, where circles correspond to states and arrows to state transitions: